Markerless Head Tracking for Accurate and Accessible Neuronavigation: Results

 \subsection{Impact of Head Pose on Tracking}

-Figure~\ref{fig:components} presents the tracking performance data as a function of parameters describing the head pose.
+Fig.~\ref{fig:components} presents the tracking performance data as a function of parameters describing the head pose.
 Translational head movements introduced a slight increase in discrepancy relative to NDI across most proposed markerless tracking methods, with a generally gradual degradation.
 Rotational head movements, on the other hand, exerted more pronounced effects, particularly on RGB-based tracking performance.
-Both Monocular and Stereo RGB methods exhibited distinct ''U-shaped'' discrepancy curves, with tracking accuracy deteriorating sharply at the extremes of Yaw and Pitch.
+Both Monocular and Stereo RGB methods exhibited distinct ''U-shaped'' discrepancy curves, meaning their tracking accuracy deteriorated at the extremes of rotational movements; this effect was especially evident for the pitch movements.
 Conversely, depth-based methods tended to be more robust to rotational movements since they leverage a dense point cloud representation of the face.

-\hide{ /subsection{Anatomical Keypoint Tracking Performance} Tracking results for the F3 annotated scalp landmark, overlying the dorsolateral prefrontal cortex, are summarized in Figure~\ref{fig:F3}.
-As expected, the discrepancy distributions resemble those shown in Figure~\ref{fig:tracking_results} because the F3 landmark tracking trajectories were projected from those described in Section~\ref{subsec:tracking_results}.
-Nonetheless, scalp landmark tracking also reflects the geometric projection of the estimated pose to the specific anatomical keypoint via a fixed rigid body transformation, which depends on the head model and its registration to the tracked markers or landmarks.
-Consequently, this analysis captures how discrepancies in the central frame propagate at the F3 landmark location, encompassing additional sources of error in both the markerless methods and the reference marker-based method.